neondatabase/website/content/docs/introduction/billing.md

 1. The logical size of of all databases in your Neon projects at a point in time (a snapshot), which includes PostgreSQL SLRU (simple least-recently-used) caches, and a small amount of metadata.
 2. The size of retained Write-Ahead Log (WAL), which is a record of data changes.
 Two factors determine the size of retained WAL:
    - Your _point-in-time-recovery window_, which you can think of as retained history.
 Neon retains a data history in the form of WAL records.
 The default point-in-time-restore window is seven days, which means that Neon stores 7 days of data history.
-Data that falls out of this window can no longer be accessed an is evicted from storage.
+Data that falls out of this window can no longer be accessed and is evicted from storage.

        ```text
         main   ---------########>